karixdev/PolslCourseScheduleApi/README.md

 ### POST /api/v1/discord-webhook

 Creates discord webhook with provided data.
-After creating discord webhook then welcome is send via created webhook.
+After creating discord webhook then welcome is send via created webhook. `schedules_ids` is a set of schedules' ids, which if updated then the user will get a notification via Discord Webhook with the provided `url.`

 **Auth required**: YES